Standard 3. Employers develop the future workforce

 environment, eliminating hazards, training students to

-him or herself.
-They should know their rights,
+or herself.
+They should know their rights, participate in

 Best Practices Checklist for Work Site